czarni/czarni_bot/README.md

+# czarni_bot
-# czarni_bot (call it whatever you want, on my channel it's called Nargacuga bot)
+Can really call the bot whatever you want, I call it nargacuga bot on my server.
 Discord bot - Primarily for Monster Hunter World but can be used for other commands as well

 ## Built With